Do time outs really work? Many parents use time outs to discipline, but here’s why time outs don’t work and what to do instead.

 Why?
 She has nobody talking to her about these issues.
 She’s all by herself.

-Time outs don’t acknowledge your child’s feelings.
+2. Time outs don’t acknowledge your child’s feelings

 For instance, my toddler had a horrible habit of hitting others.
 My first reaction was to isolate him.
 Hitting warrants an extreme reaction, I reasoned.

-Except I didn’t address my sons frustration.
+Except I didn’t address my son’s frustration.
 In his mind, he was hitting his brother because he didn’t want his toy taken away and had no other way to say so.
-Hitting is never the appropriate way to express frustration.
-But in sending my son to a time out, I didn’t acknowledge the underlying reason.
+Hitting is never the appropriate way to express frustration, but in sending my son to a time out, I didn’t acknowledge the underlying reason.
 For all I know, he might think he gets time outs whenever he gets upset.

 We don’t get to ask ourselves whether their misbehavior was normal when we whisk them off to a time out.
-We don’t realize that hitting, no matter how inappropriate, is still common for toddlers.
-Or maybe we forgot that he skipped a nap and was feeling tired.
+We don’t realize that hitting, no matter how inappropriate, is still common for toddlers, or maybe we forgot that he skipped a nap and was feeling tired.

-These aren’t excuses for hitting.
-But understanding the motive behind his misbehavior reveals that his frustration was valid.
+These aren’t excuses for hitting, but understanding the motive behind his misbehavior reveals that his frustration was valid.

 Time outs also embarrass kids.
 Making kids feel bad—whether through embarrassment or punishment—isn’t the goal of discipline.
 The goals include things like learning acceptable conduct.
 Regulating her emotions.
 Following directions.
 Not feeling terrible about themselves.

 3. Kids learn that negative feelings should be ignored